 Remember there are some hefty costs that only come up every year, or less, like car insurance and registration.

 It’s helpful if you group things into categories.
 Let’s start with the basics: food, clothing, housing, transport, communication and insurance.
+You can enter all these into our Budget Planner Calculator to work out how much you’re spending.

 The biggest expense you’ll face is probably your rent or mortgage.
 If you own your own place, you’ll also be hit up for home maintenance (repairs), home and contents insurance, rates, and utilities (e.g. gas, electricity, water).